sahilpatel09/sahilpatel09.github.io/blog/gradient/gradient-generator.md

 cd color-generator-react
 ```

-Now, cd into the project, add the only dependancy which is Chroma-js.
+Now, cd into the project, add the only dependency which is Chroma-js.

 ```bash
 yarn add chroma-js
 OR
 npm install chroma-js